OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/03-Testing_for_Session_Fixation.md

 Specifically, the testing strategy proceeds as follows:

 1. Login to `www.example.com` as Alice and reach the page under test;
-2. Find the cookies which satisfy both the following cookie compromission conditions:
-    * lack of full HSTS adoption;
-    * lack of `Host-` and `Secure-` prefixes in the cookie name;
-3. Clear all the other cookies from the browser;
+2. In case there is not full HSTS adoption, find the cookies which have not `__Host-` and `__Secure-` prefixes in the cookie name and were not freshly issued after the login process, then clear all the other cookies from the browser;
-4. Perform an operation on Alice's account under test;
+3. Perform an operation on Alice's account under test;
-5. Check: has the operation been performed?
+4. Check: has the operation been performed?
 If yes, report as insecure;
-6. Clear the cookies from the browser;
+5. Clear the cookies from the browser;
-7. Login to `www.example.com` as the attacker and reach the page under test;
+6. Login to `www.example.com` as the attacker and reach the page under test;
-8. Restore in the browser the cookies previously kept at step 2;
+7. Restore in the browser the cookies previously kept at step 2;
-9. Perform again the operation under test;
+8. Perform again the operation under test;
-10. Clear the cookies from the browser and login to `www.example.com` as Alice;
+9. Clear the cookies from the browser and login to `www.example.com` as Alice;
-11. Check: has the operation been performed?
+10. Check: has the operation been performed?
 If yes, report as insecure.

 We recommend using two different machines and/or browsers for Alice and the attacker.
 This allows one to decrease the number of false positives if the web application does fingerprinting to verify an access enabled from a given cookie.

-<a name="myfootnote1">1</a>: We refer to full HSTS adoption when a host activates HSTS for itself and all its sub-domains, and to partial HSTS adoption when a host activates HSTS just for itself.

 ### Gray-Box Testing